yukun-dong/how-to/[Document]-Command-and-Response-(Preview-Feature).md

 <p align="right"><a href="#Build-command-and-response">back to top</a></p>

-### How can I extend my command and response bot to support notification?
+### How to extend my command and response bot to support notification?
 1. Go to `bot\src\internal\initialize.ts(js)`, update your `conversationBot` initialization to enable notification feature:

     ![enable-notification](https://user-images.githubusercontent.com/10163840/165462039-12bd4f61-3fc2-4fc8-8910-6a4b1e138626.png)